Surfshark vs. Proton VPN: Which Is Better in 2026?

 In addition to having all of the industry-standard VPN security features like a kill switch, no-logs policy, and 265-bit AES encryption, Surfshark and Proton VPN come with the following advanced features:

-But there are notable differences between the two VPNs.
-Surfshark has 3,200+ servers in 100 countries, allows P2P traffic across all servers, and has really good streaming support.
-In contrast, Proton VPN has 9,119 servers in 112 countries and only supports P2P only on select servers.
-That said, Proton VPN is one of the few VPNs that have open-source apps and a unique feature that increases your speeds.
+But there are some differences between the two VPNs.
+Surfshark has servers in 100 countries, excellent streaming support, is cheaper, allows unlimited connections, and its customer support is top notch.
+Proton VPN has servers in 148 countries, great streaming support, allows 10 connections at once, and it’s one of the few VPNs that have open-source apps and a unique feature that increases your speeds.

 In this face-off between Surfshark and Proton VPN, I’ll dive into all metrics that matter.
 These include security, additional features, privacy, server coverage, speed, streaming, torrenting, and gaming support, the ability to bypass censoring, user-friendliness and device compatibility, as well as pricing and customer service.